sevanthM/STOPWATCH-TIMER/README.md

 # STOPWATCH-TIMER
-A simple stopwatch timer , done making use of Timing Functions in JavaScript
+A simple stopwatch timer , made use of Timing Functions in JavaScript